One of the Most Beautiful Drives in Ontario

 Pig Pen Chute

 Don’t forget your fishing rod when you drive down the 129 as there are many places to try and catch your dinner.
-A favourite of many is Pig Pen Chute which is a deep chute on the Mississagi River that runs alongside Hwy 129.
+A favourite of many is Pig Pen Chute, a deep chute on the Mississagi River that runs alongside Hwy 129.
 It’s also a great place to sit by the river and enjoy your picnic lunch.
 It’s not far from the road so you don’t have to worry about a long hike.

 Grindstone Falls